 Apparently, she has personally written to all of the advertising and media agencies on Diageo's roster asking them to report back to her on their status on female agency leadership, female creative leadership, and what their gender pay gap is like.

 She is in a powerful position as a decision maker and budget holder (£1.8bn in ad spend, according to The Drum), with the influence to make agencies listen.
-Creative women are not all shy about coming forward, but I find an outside intervention like this one most welcome, as an agency lead looking around for my female industry peers.
+I find an outside intervention like this one most welcome, as an agency lead looking around for my female industry peers.

 The business case for inclusion is clear: organisations with higher diversity at a senior level are proven to have a better financial bottom line.
 But this data doesn't seem to be enough for a lot of agencies.
 Until inequality costs a business something concrete -- a potential partnership with an exciting global business like Diageo for example -- they can be reluctant to change the formula.